 In addition to sustainability, Cheekbone Beauty also gives back to the community.
 The company donates 10 per cent of their profits to the First Nations Child & Family Caring Society’s Shannen’s Dream, which advocates for a better quality of education for First Nations youth.
-The campaign is named after Shannen Koostachin, a Grade 8 student who fought to have a safe and clean school in her northern Ontario First Nations community of Attawapiskat.

 “Raven was established to ensure Indigenous entrepreneurs across Turtle Island have access to patient, flexible capital needed to scale operations and achieve transformational impact,” says Stephen Nairne, Chief Investment Officer at Raven Capital.
 “We are thrilled to have supported Jenn Harper’s journey from solopreneur to building a sustainable cosmetics business capable of competing on the world stage.”

 All Indigenous businesses that apply to the RIIF are evaluated based on four criteria including: commercial viability, potential for scale, transformational impact benefits for Indigenous peoples, and Indigeneity in management/ownership and governance.

 "SFU is proud to invest in Indigenous-owned and founded companies," says SFU Associate Vice-President Finance, Alison Blair.
 “SFU has invested $1 million into RIIF, which has supported seven Indigenous enterprises to-date.
 And our investment with the Raven fund directly benefits both members of Indigenous communities and the SFU endowment fund, which supports current and future research and students.”